hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 ## Hierarchical Expressed Semantic Stack (HESS)
 ### A Deterministic, Installable Semantic First-Hop for the Web
 #### A 7-Layer Semantic Protocol — Built for AI

 Status: Draft v3.0 — Conceptually stable

+This specification is intentionally redundant it explains as the first-hop SEO + protocol + AI grounding + web architecture + provenance + crawl geometry + safety + future adoption + implementation details all from different angles.

 HESS / DFH lets a domain owner declare what a topic is at the root, before AI or search engines guess.
 Whoever does this first becomes the semantic starting point everyone else is compared against.